 What does Ashton mean?

-Ashton \a-sh-ton\ as a boys' name (also used less commonly as girls' name Ashton) is pronounced ASH-ten.
+Ashton [ash-ton] as a boys' name (also used less commonly as girls' name Ashton) is pronounced ASH-ten.
 It is of Old English origin, and the meaning of Ashton is "ash tree town".
 Surname used as a given name.
 Occurs occasionally as a boys' name in England from the 1600s, but now it is used mainly for girls, perhaps due to the vogue for Ashley.
 Choreographer Sir Frederick Ashton; museum executive Ashton Hawkins; actor Ashton Kutcher.

 Ashton is an unusual first name for men but a very prominent last name for both adults and children (#2830 out of 150436, Top 2%).
-(2000 U.S. Census)
+(2000 U.S. Demographics)

-Shown below is the baby name popularity of Ashton for boys.
-Ashton was first listed in 1980-1989 and reached its apex rank of #76 in the U.S. in 2004, and is at #143 presently.
-(2014 Birth Statistics)
+Ashton reached its apex rank of #76 in the U.S. in 2004, and is at #141 presently.
+(2015 U.S. SSA Records)